gillesvntnu/GraphBasedSegmentation/README.md

 <img src="./figures/displacement_method.png" alt="displacement_method.png" style="width:400px;"/>

 Example output of the displacement model (GCN_multi_displacement.py).
-The output of the model are the x and y coordinates fo the inner keypoints plus the normal displacement of the outer keypoints to the inner keypoints.
-The inner keypoints conist of the left ventricle (red) and left atrium (green), the outer keypoints conist of the epicardium (blue).
+The output of the model are the x and y coordinates of the inner keypoints plus the normal displacement of the outer keypoints to the inner keypoints.
+The inner keypoints consist of the left ventricle (red) and left atrium (green), the outer keypoints consist of the epicardium (blue).

 ## Acknowledgements